clulab/processors/README.md

 # How to compile

 This is a standard Maven project, so use the `mvn package` command to build the jar file, which will be stored in the `target/` directory.
+Run the `scripts/mk_model_jar` script to build the models jar file.
-Add the generated jar file to your $CLASSPATH, along with the other necessary jars.
-Take a look at `scripts/run` to see which jars are necessary at runtime.
+Add these generated jar files to your $CLASSPATH, along with the other necessary dependency jars.
+Take a look at `scripts/run` to see which dependencies are necessary at runtime.

 # How to use it